jugstalt/docs-gviewonline/en/source/webapps/dataexplorer/fdb/raster_catalog.rst

 .. image:: img/raster5.png

-As described above, the image polygons are created in a feature class. the Feature class name is always the same as the name of the dataset with attached "_IMAGE_POLYGONS".
-This name may not be changed!
-The first icon with the Name "Aerial images" (always the same as the dataset) is used to import the images. after the opening by double-clicking the following view appears:
+As described above, the image polygons are created in a *feature class*.
+The name of the feature class is always the same as the name of the dataset appended with ``_IMAGE_POLYGONS``.
+This name **must not** be changed!
+The first icon with the name ``orthophotos`` (always the same as the dataset) is used to input the images.
+After opening by double-clicking, the following view appears:

 .. image:: img/raster6.png

-In the Images tab, the image files contained in the Raster Catalog Dataset are Paths are displayed.
-Of course, the list is still empty after creation.
-To add data two tools are available:
+In the ``Images`` tab, the paths to the image files contained in the raster catalog dataset are displayed.
+The list is naturally empty after creation.
+To add data, you have two tools available:

-* Select image files.
-This opens a dialog to open Files in which a multiple selection is also possible.
+* **Add single image:** Opens a dialog for opening files, where multiple selections are also possible.

-* Search a directory and its subdirectories for images. thereby select a root directory and a filter in a dialog:
+* **Add image folder:** Searches a directory and its subdirectories for images.
+In a dialog, you select a root directory and a filter:

 .. image:: img/raster7.png

-After you have selected images using one of the two methods, they are displayed in the raster catalog dataset:
+After confirming the dialog with ``OK``, a script window appears again to start the import.
+If the import is successfully completed, the images appear as a list in the ``Images`` tab:

 .. image:: img/raster8.png

-You can now add more images or individual images if you wish delete from the dataset.
-To do this, select the images in the list and choose via the context menu (right mouse button) the corresponding menu item.

-In the tab ''Preview'' you can view the imported images, where You can navigate the map using the tools described above.
+In the ``Data View`` tab, you can view the imported images:

 .. image:: img/raster9.png